Pinoy Big Brother: Theme songs

-A new theme song was introduced in Otso and was entitled "Otso Na" (Otso Now), performed by Toni Gonzaga and Alex Gonzaga; worth noting is that the song includes a medley and the chorus of the old theme song "Pinoy Ako".
+A new theme song was introduced in Otso entitled "Otso Na" (Otso Now), performed by Toni Gonzaga and Alex Gonzaga; worth noting is that the song includes a medley and the chorus of "Pinoy Ako".
 Composed in the same manner as "Otso Na", a new theme song written and performed by Otso ex-housemates Jem Macatuno, Shawntel Cruz, Lie Resposposa and Kiara Takahashi called "Connected Na Tayo" (We are Connected) was used for Connect.

 Hosts

 Originally, television personality and comedian Willie Revillame was the main eviction host of the show, along with young up-and-coming personalities Mariel Rodriguez and Toni Gonzaga.
 Gonzaga hosted the primetime telecast which chronicles the events of the day before (unless an episode is telecast live).
 Rodriguez, on the other hand, hosted the late night edition called Pinoy Big Brother: Uplate, which updates anything viewers missed in the primetime telecast, as well as what to look forward in the next one.
 Revillame hosted the live telecast of the eviction and the public revelation of the nomination for evictees, but only for the first season.
-He has not returned to the program even before the first Celebrity edition started because of the ULTRA stampede.
+He left the program after the inaugural season due to the ULTRA stampede.

 Luis Manzano took over Willie's place for the Celebrity Edition 1 and later returned in Teen Edition Plus in 2008.

-On the Teen Edition 1 season, Bianca Gonzalez (a TV host and Celebrity Edition 1 ex-housemate) took over Mariel Rodriguez for Teen Edition: Update, and PBB: Uplate, a successful spin-off program that Mariel Rodriguez has hosted in its early editions — while Mariel became primetime host, whilst Gonzaga only hosted the Big Night prior to other commitments.
+In Teen Edition 1 season, Bianca Gonzalez (a TV host and Celebrity Edition 1 ex-housemate) took over Mariel Rodriguez for Teen Edition: Update, and PBB: Uplate, while Mariel became primetime host, whilst Gonzaga only hosted the Big Night prior to other commitments.

-One of its original hosts, Rodriguez left the show in a surprising manner in 2010 prior to her transfer to TV5 and was replaced by former teen housemate and Teen Edition Plus runner-up Robi Domingo as co-presenter from Unlimited onwards.
+Rodriguez left the show in 2010 prior to her transfer to TV5 and was replaced by former teen housemate and Teen Edition Plus runner-up Robi Domingo as co-presenter from Unlimited onwards.

-Originally, Martin Concio, son of ABS-CBN president, CEO and COO Charo Santos-Concio was supposed to be in the roster but later backed out.
+Originally, Martin Concio, son of ABS-CBN president, CEO and COO Charo Santos-Concio, was slated to join the hosting lineup but later backed out.
 Later, John Prats, also a former celebrity housemate and the runner-up in Celebrity Edition 1, joined Gonzaga, Gonzalez, and Domingo as hosts for Teen Edition 4.

-On All In, Slater Young was introduced as one of the hosts, but was later moved to host that season's new online show, with Teen Edition 4s Joj and Jai Agpangan.
+In All In, Slater Young was introduced as one of the hosts, but was later moved to host that season's new online show, with Teen Edition 4s Joj and Jai Agpangan.
 He was then replaced by Toni's sister Alex Gonzaga, who only hosted the first night of the season (due to her surprise inclusion as a housemate and later houseguest).
 Once her time as houseguest came to an end, she continued to host PBB for its Uber show only.